 How to live mortgage free

 Government figures show that the average mortgage-holder paid just over £8,000 last year in mortgage repayments.
-Clearing your mortgage will mean you have a lot more money in your account every month.
+Clearing your mortgage and becoming mortgage free will mean you have a lot more money in your account every month.
 Plus, you’ll save yourself a small fortune in interest payments.
 The average mortgage debt in the UK is £123,000, according to the Council of Mortgage Lenders.
 With an average interest rate of 2.63% that means the average homeowner paid £3,154 interest on their mortgage last year.

 That means that making the effort to repay your mortgage early will save you thousands of pounds.
-Here are four steps to live mortgage-free.
+Here are four steps to live mortgage free.

 1. Lower your interest rate

-The lower your interest rate is the quicker you’ll be mortgage free.
-That’s because if you’re paying less interest you can afford to pay off more of the initial amount you borrowed.
+The lower your interest rate is, the quicker you’ll be mortgage free.
+That’s because if you’re paying less interest, you can afford to pay off more of the initial amount you borrowed.

 For example, someone with a £123,000 mortgage on the average 2.63% interest rate is making monthly repayments of £560.
 If they remortgaged onto a 1.63% interest rate their repayments would drop to £499.
 BUT, if they remortgaged onto the cheaper rate AND kept their repayments at £560 they would shave three years and three months off their mortgage, saving a huge £3,686 in interest.